Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Introduction

 \subsection{Formulations and radial gauges in null coordinates}

-We now give a more precise statement of what we just said about formulations, but without restricting the spacetime dimension or symmetry.
+We now give a more precise statement of what we just said about formulations.
+For clarity, we do not fix the spacetime dimension or symmetry.
 (In the remainder of the paper, we will restrict to spherical symmetry in 3+1 dimensions.)
-We remind the reader that we consider line elements of the form
+We consider line elements of the form

-(The quantity $B$ replaces the metric coefficient $H:=-g_{uu}$ that we used in Papers I--III.
+(The quantity $B$ replaces the metric coefficient $H:=-g_{uu}$ that we used in Papers I--III, with $B:=H/(2G)$.
 This is just for convenience of notation.)
-The spacetime dimension is $n+2$, with the $\theta^i$ coordinates on an $n$-dimensional manifold, typically $S^n$.
+The spacetime dimension is $n+2$, and the $\theta^i$ are coordinates on an $n$-dimensional manifold, typically $S^n$.
 From this form of $g_{\mu\nu}$ it follows that $g^{uu}=g^{ui}=0$, and $g^{ux}=-G^{-1}$.
 Hence the surfaces of constant $u$ are null surfaces, and their affinely parameterised generators have tangent vector

-We must have $G>0$ for the metric to be regular. $R$ is defined by restricting $\gamma_{ij}$ to have a fixed determinant (such as its value in Minkowski spacetime).
+We must have $G>0$ for the metric to be regular. $R$ is defined by restricting $\gamma_{ij}$ to have a fixed determinant (such as its value on a unit sphere $S^n$ in standard coordinates $\theta^i$).
 The remaining gauge freedom in this ansatz for the line element is to re-label $u$ as $u\to u'(u)$, and to relabel the radial coordinate $x$ as $x\to x'(u,x,\theta^i)$.
 We call a choice of coordinate $x$ a radial gauge.

 The expansion of the congruence of null generators can be expressed in terms of $R$ as

 where we have defined